bigoshunane/Hawaii-Climate-Analysis-SQLAlchemy-Challenge/README.md

 # Temperature Analysis I

  .
 Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?
+Is there a meaningful difference between the temperature in June and December?

  .
 The the average temperature in June at all stations across all available years in the dataset was: 74.94 F.